nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

       As a result, an `InvalidCommand` object is created and returned to `SplitLah`.
    2. Else, `Parser` class validates the _command type_ and the _remaining arguments_ with
       `Parser#checkIfCommandIsValid`.
 If either the _command type_ or the _remaining arguments_ are invalid, an error
-      message is returned by the method, which returns an `InvalidCommand` object to `SplitLah`.
+      message is returned by the method and an `InvalidCommand` object is returned to `SplitLah`.
 3. `Parser` class creates the `XYZCommandParser` object for a `XYZCommand`.
 For example, for a _command type_ of `"session /create"`, a `SessionCreateCommandParser` object is instantiated.
    If `Parser` class does not recognise the _command type_, an `InvalidCommand` object is created and returned immediately.